kubevirt/kubevirt.github.io/README.md

 *Note* Master branch is purely cosmetic for this repo.
 Merges to master **ARE NOT ACCEPTED**.

-All work must be branched from `maaster` branch.
+All work must be branched from `master` branch.
 Perform the following to sync from upstream ...

 ```bash
 git checkout master; git fetch upstream; git reset --hard upstream/master; git push origin master -f